 Overall average effects on social reintegration

 The overall average effect size estimate from the meta-analysis of reintegrational outcomes summarizes a total of 205 effect sizes from 46 studies published between 2000 to 2022.
 We excluded one effect size from Barbic et al. (2009) because the means appeared to be flawed, as they were heavily disproportional to the reported standard deviations, yielding an effect size above four.
 Figure 12 depicts the distribution of all effect sizes across studies and shows the specific weight attributed to each effect size within the given study.
 As can also be seen from Figure 12, we found a positive, statistically significant overall standardized mean difference for reintegrational outcomes of 0.195 standard deviation (SD), t(24.9) = 5.51, p < 0.001, 95% CI[0.122, 0.268].
-In other words, on average, participants in the group-based treatment conditions had better reintegrational outcome scores relative to individual treated control and waitlist conditions.
+In other words, on average, participants in the group-based treatment conditions had better reintegrational outcome scores relative to individual treatment control and waitlist conditions.

 Due to the considerable cost-effectiveness of group-based interventions relative to individual treatments (NICE, 2025; see Figures 8, 10, 12, and 14), we consider this overall average effect size to be substantial.
 Using Cohen’s U3, which expresses the percentage of one group exceeding the mean of another, the overall average effect size of 0.195 SD amounts to 57.7 percent of the treatment participants having a better score than the average control participant, with the 95% confidence interval ranging from ~54.9 to ~60.6 percent of the treatment participants scoring better than the average control participant.
 Assuming constant effects, on the individual level, this translates to an expectation that a typical participant from the control group would have had a percentile gain of 7.7% had they instead been exposed to a group-based intervention.
 For alternative interpretation metrics, see our main analysis codes accompanying the review.